1977 U.S. license plate

 (Carribean islands)

 Yes, I realize that this is a 1975 plate.
 However, the U.S. Virgin Islands used their dated 1975 plates for two additional years; proof of current registration for 1976 and 1977 was indicated via windsheild stickers.
 Single-letter serial prefixes were used for passenger car plates; the letters could be either C, J, or T, corresponding to the islands of St. Croix, St. John, and St. Thomas, respectively.
+That white smudge on the right side is a dab of paint with a fingerprint in it, no doubt from the manufacturing process.

 Related links